george-labs/george-backend-hiring/docs/assumptions.md

 # Assumptions per iteration

 ## Iteration 1
+I have assumed that the input is one line.
 My assumption is that if the text is empty or null, then it contains 0 matches, so 0 should be returned.

 ## Iteration 2